stevebargelt/goAzureKeyVault/readme.md

-# Accessing an Azure Key Vault from Go
+# Accessing Secrets in an Azure Key Vault from Go

 ## Azure Setup